sphero-inc/Sphero-Android-SDK/samples/UISample/README.md

 ## Joystick View

 The `JoystickView` is also meant to be an "all in one" view.
 Once setup with a `Robot` object to control, the `JoystickView` takes care of the rest.
-If you would like more information on how the joystick works or you would like to implement your own joystick using some more advanced techniques, check out our <!--link to DriveControl explanation with link "Drive Control Explanation"-->.
+If you would like more information on how the joystick works or you would like to implement your own joystick using some more advanced techniques, check out our DriveControl explanation.

 ![SpheroCam Joystick](https://github.com/OrbotixInc/MOBILE-ANDROID-SDK/blob/master/samples/UISample/joystick.jpg)